-In order to manage a variety of schedules for international search reports (ISRs) and written opinions.
-As mentioned in Section 21.12, the ILPO has developed a modern and efficient automation system entitled PCT SAPIA (System for Administration and Processing of International Applications) to handle the prosecution processing of international applications electronically and to provide automatic quality checking of the formality examination at the RO stage as well as the formality and substantive examination at the ISA and IPEA stages.
+As mentioned in Section 21.12, the ILPO has developed a modern and efficient automation system entitled PCT SAPIA (System for Administration and Processing of International Applications) to handle the processing of international applications electronically and to provide automatic quality checking of the formality examination at the RO stage as well as the formality and substantive examination at the ISA and IPEA stages.
 This system implements a full scale of automated validations and guidance for the examiner (including warnings for nonconforming cases), thus preventing him from making mistakes and ensuring integrity of the reports, and sends alerts to the division directors in cases where the due dates are not met.
 This system provides electronic sampling of 100% of the applications.

-The business rules implemented in this system are designed to help supportensure the integrity and quality of the Search Reports and Written Opinions international reports produced electronically as well as work efficiency.
-This is done by guiding the examiner automatically, according to a predetermined work order, and providing warnings (part of which block further processing of the application unless the relevant problem is resolved) in nonconforming cases. preventing him from making mistakes and ensuring integrity of the reports.
+The business rules implemented in this system are designed ensure the integrity and quality of the international reports produced electronically as well as work efficiency.
+This is done by guiding the examiner automatically, according to a predetermined work order, and providing warnings (part of which block further processing of the application unless the relevant problem is resolved) in nonconforming cases.
 By this way, the amount of formality and substantive errors in the international reports is minimized and the time needed in preparing the reports is reduced.
-Thus, PCT examiners minimize errors, which may occur when writing written opinions and search reports, as well as reduce the amount of time spent in establishing of international reports.

 The family members of the cited patent publications are automatically retrieved by the system.
-Cited documents (especially those which are not free of charge such as non-patent literature) are uploaded into the system and linked to the relevant citation in the ISR, enabling convenient and immediate retrieval whenever requested by the applicant.
+Cited documents (especially those which are not free of charge such as non-patent literature publications) are uploaded into the system and linked to the relevant citation document cited in the ISR, enabling convenient and immediate retrieval whenever requested by the applicant.

 In order to ensure the timely processing of international applications, a control mechanism has been implemented in the PCT-SAPIA.
-The PCT-SAPIA has an provides examinera task list for formality, substantive and quality examiners and for the payment coordinator, with built-in reminders to alert them examiners and the administration of an approaching deadlines.
+The PCT-SAPIA provides a task list for formality, substantive and quality examiners and for the payment coordinator, with built-in reminders to alert them and the administration of approaching deadlines.
 Each task is color coded to enable users to quickly determine when a time limit will expire.
-A daily query is run to determine the necessary action for regarding the applications at hand.
+A daily query is run to determine the necessary action regarding the applications at hand.
 These applications are brought to the attention of senior staff members who take the appropriate action.

-To help examiners prepare ISR&WOSA more efficiently, written opinion samples have been collected and the most frequently used clauses in the written opinions have been made available to the examiners.
+To help examiners prepare ISR&WOSA more efficiently, written opinion samples from other Offices have been collected and the most frequently used clauses in the written opinions have been made available to the examiners.